bharathraj1614/stepsComponent/README.md

 <<<<<<< HEAD
 # stepsComponent
-Tried creating a step component as a part of learning react
+Tried creating a step component as a part of learning react --- used Children prop
 =======
 # Getting Started with Create React App